In this tutorial, you will learn how to add, edit, and delete categories in WP posts.

-By default, WordPress URLs aren’t really search engine friendly.
+By default, WordPress post URLs are not very search engine friendly.
 In order to make the best use of WordPress categories, you will first need to modify the way WordPress displays your URLs.

-Permalinks allow WordPress to display SEO-friendly URLs, so instead of having a post link that looks like this:
+Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a web address that looks like this:

-The same post URL can display like this:
+You can have the same post URL display like this:

-If you have not yet configured your permalinks, then we recommend doing so now before configuring your post categories.
+If you have not configured your permalinks yet, then we recommend doing so now before configuring your categories.

-Maintaining your site’s content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to boost your site’s optimization for improved search results.
+Keeping content organized is very important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help search engines to better index your content.

 The first step, therefore, is to carefully plan what kind of broad “topics” you will be writing about.
-These can be topics related to your niche, your products or services, and even your industry.
+These can be topics related to your specific niche, your products or services, your industry, etc.

-When creating your list of topics, include areas of your business that you believe your visitors, prospects, and clients should be better educated or informed about.
-This is very important in terms of establishing your website as an “authority” that online visitors will want to subscribe to (if you offer a newsletter or ongoing training, tips, etc.) and/or refer other people to.
+When creating your list of topics, include areas of your business that your visitors, prospects, and clients need to be better educated or informed about.
+This is very important in terms of establishing your business as an “authority” that online visitors will want to subscribe to (if you offer a newsletter or valuable content like ongoing training, tips, etc.) and/or refer to others.

-Let’s say, for example, that you would like to start a website or blog to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include:
+For example, let’s say that you want to start a website to promote your marriage celebrant business.
+After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following: